 1. Pages That Haven’t Been Indexed

 Google might not index certain pages on your website which can be horrific for your SEO efforts.
-If Google doesn’t index your pages, then you are going to struggle to get value from the pages which will directly affect your opportunities in the organic search results
+If Google tried to index on your page, or doesn’t index the page on your site, this can lead to one of the major common Search Console errors and means the page has issues.
+You are going to struggle to get value from the pages which, in turn, means that Google will limit your opportunities in the organic search results.
+You can always ask Google to recrawl your page if you want this page to be indexed, so don’t worry.

 Crawl Issues on Pages

-Crawl issues can be caused by a variety of factors and sometimes Google doesn’t provide the specific details as to why this is happening If this happens, using the URL inspection tool within Google Search Console can provide the tools to debug your pages and aid the functioning of your site.
+According to Google, Google crawls your website to look for pages that are new or recently updated so that Google knows where to place them on the search engine.
+If your page gets crawled by Google, it will position it on the SERP.
+Crawl issues, as one of the common Search Console errors, can be caused by a variety of factors and sometimes Google doesn’t provide the specific details as to why this is happening.
+To fix crawl errors in GSC, use the URL inspection tool within Google Search Console can provide the tools to debug your pages and aid the functioning of your site.

 Pages Blocked by Robots.Txt

 Sometimes when you submit a page for indexing, it can be blocked by robots.txt.
-To stop this from happening, you can test your pages with the robots.txt tester to ensure that you won’t encounter this problem.
+To stop these common errors from happening, you can fix this issue by testing your pages with the robots.txt tester to ensure that you won’t encounter this problem.

-How robots.txt prevents Google from crawling a page is a simple line of code that says that Google is not allowed to crawl it.
+How robots.txt prevents Google from crawling a page is a simple line of code that says that Google is not allowed to crawl the page and so, the page will not be indexed.
 This happens even if you have requested Google to crawl it through submitting it for index.
+This means Google cannot crawl your page and Google could penalise you for this.

-To ensure that your page is crawled, find the line of code preventing indexing and remove it from the robots.txt file.
+Because you will want the page indexed and Google needs this for its search engine results, you’ll want to ensure that your page is crawled.
+Find and fix the line of code preventing indexing by removing it from the robots.txt file.
 If you are struggling to do this, check your sitemap.xml file to see if the URL is listed there.
 If you find it there, remove it.

-If you are using WordPress, WordPress plugins sometimes issue pages to your sitemap file that shouldn’t be there, so check it regularly to prevent this from happening.
+If you are using WordPress, errors you may come across involve WordPress plugins which sometimes issue a list of URLs to your sitemap file that shouldn’t be there, so check it regularly to prevent this from happening and to fix the issue.

 Top tip: make sure your WordPress sitemap is optimised by including important pages like your Home page, your ‘About Us’ page, and other pages of high-quality content.